Light dark matter: Motivation

-Theoretical Models for Light Dark Matter
+Theoretical models

 Due to the constraints placed on the mass of WIMPs in the popular freeze out model which predict WIMP masses greater than 2 GeV, the freeze out model must be altered to allow for lower mass dark matter particles.

-Scalar Dark Matter
+Scalar dark matter

-The Lee-Weinberg limit, which restricts the mass of dark matter particles to >2 GeV may not apply in two special cases where dark matter is a scalar particle.
+The Lee–Weinberg limit, which restricts the mass of dark matter particles to >2 GeV may not apply in two special cases where dark matter is a scalar particle.

 The first case requires that the scalar dark matter particle is coupled with a massive fermion.
 This model rules out dark matter particles less than 100 MeV because observations of gamma ray production do not align with theoretical predictions for particles in this mass range.
 This discrepancy may be resolved by requiring an asymmetry between the dark matter particles and antiparticles, as well as adding new particles.

 The second case predicts that the scalar dark matter particle is coupled with a new gauge boson.
 The production of gamma rays due to annihilation in this case is predicted to be very low.

-Freeze In Model
+Freeze in model

 The thermal freeze in model proposes that dark matter particles were very weakly interacting shortly after the Big Bang such that they were essentially decoupled from the plasma.
 Furthermore, their initial abundance was small.
 Dark matter production occurs predominantly when the temperature of the plasma falls under the mass of the dark matter particle itself.
 This is in contrast to the thermal freeze out theory, in which the initial abundance of dark matter was large, and differentiation into lighter particles decreases and eventually stops as the temperature of the plasma decreases.

 The freeze in model allows for dark matter particles well under the 2 GeV mass limit to exist.

-Asymmetric Dark Matter
+Asymmetric dark matter

 Observations show that the density of dark matter is about 5 times the density of baryonic matter.
 Asymmetric dark matter theories attempt to explain this relationship by suggesting that the ratio between the number densities of particles and antiparticles is the same in baryonic matter as it is in dark matter.
 This further implies that the mass of dark matter is close to 5 times the mass of baryonic matter, placing the mass of dark matter in the few GeV range.